 A simple guide for couples planning an intimate ceremony

 If you're planning a City Hall wedding in Toronto, the process is actually quite simple once you know the steps.
-This guide walks you through everything you need to know; from getting your marriage licence to booking your ceremony.
+This guide walks you through everything you need to know, from getting your marriage licence to booking your ceremony.

 Step 1: Apply for Your Marriage Licence